-- If an event occurs over the course of multiple days, report the total contact hours for the event.
-For example, if participants attend a 2-hour class for 3 weeks the total contact hours is 6. - Report only the instructional hours associated with an event.
+- If an event occurs over the course of multiple days with the same participants, report the total contact hours for the event.
+For example, if participants attend a 2-hour class for 3 weeks the total contact hours is 6. - If you repeated the same event (single or multiday event) multiple times with different participants only report the number of contact hours once.
+For example, if you offer a 2 part nutrition education class where each of the 2 sessions is 2 hours long (for a total of 4 contact hours) to 6 different elementary school classrooms, you would report 4 contact hours. - Report only the instructional hours associated with an event.
 For example, if you take a group on a tour from 8am-5pm that includes a 2-hour drive to the location, a 2-hour drive back, and a 1-hour lunch break 4 contact hours should be reported.
 OR if you are taking youth to camp, you do not report the time sleeping or time you are not actively supervising their activities.